 Americans Divided on Religious Liberty: The Freedom to Practice My Religion or the Freedom to Avoid Yours

-Posted by God's Politics Editor 8 weeks 2 days ago
+Posted by the Web Editors 18 weeks 3 days ago

 When it comes to concerns over religious liberty, Americans are divided as to which is in more imminent danger: the ability to practice one’s religion without government inference, or the consequences to freedom of others enforcing their own religious beliefs on others.
 According to the 2014 American Values Survey, released Tuesday from the Public Religion Research Institute, nearly half of Americans (46 percent) say they are more concerned about religious groups trying to pass laws that force their beliefs on others.
 An equal number (46) say they are more concerned about the government interfering with the ability of people to freely practice their religion.

 Posted by the Web Editors 19 weeks 1 day ago